What is facet joint arthrosis?

-Facet joint arthrosis – more commonly called facet joint osteoarthritis – is a degenerative condition that affects people as they age.
-Think about all the years of wear and tear that your spine undergoes in a lifetime — eventually, just as a door hinge wears out, your spine’s hinge-like joints will also start to deteriorate.
-In cases of arthrosis (or osteoarthritis), joint cartilage deteriorates – and joints depend on this cartilage to stay lithe and mobile.
+Facet joint arthrosis, more commonly called facet joint osteoarthritis, is a degenerative condition that affects people as they age.
+Think about all the years of strain that your spine undergoes in a lifetime.
+Eventually, just as a door hinge wears out, your spine’s hinge-like joints will also start to deteriorate.
+In cases of arthrosis, joint cartilage deteriorates and joints depend on this cartilage to stay flexible and mobile.
 Cartilage is a soft connective tissue that covers facet joints in areas where bone touches bone.
-As you can imagine, this protective cartilage coating is forced to intercept quite a bit of strain and friction, so once cartilage wears away, the bone-on-bone contact leads to bone spurs, stiffness, and pain.
+As you can imagine, this protective cartilage coating is forced to intercept quite a bit of strain and friction, so once cartilage wears away, the bone-on-bone contact can lead to bone spurs, stiffness and pain.

 It is important not to get this condition confused with spinal rheumatoid arthritis, which is an autoimmune disease characterized by the body attacking its own synovial membranes on joints.
 Rheumatoid arthritis causes the facet joints to become painfully inflamed.
-One way to tell the difference between facet joint osteoarthritis and rheumatoid arthritis is to ask yourself if the pain you feel in your spine ever seems warm—if so, you may be suffering from rheumatoid arthritis, rather than facet joint arthrosis.
+One way to tell the difference between facet joint arthrosis and rheumatoid arthritis is to ask yourself if the pain you feel in your spine ever seems warm.
+If so, you may be experiencing rheumatoid arthritis rather than facet joint arthrosis.